“I am pulling my son out of second grade tomorrow, and I don’t know where to start.”

 I was considered a good teacher, which basically meant I was good at managing a classroom, content delivery to a group using a prescribed set of rules, and organizing lesson plans.

 Yet I have learned so much more about teaching since I left the “profession.”
 My college courses only taught me the version of education the current establishment wanted me to know.
-They never touched on the myriad of other, older and more time-tested methods of education like the classical model or Charlotte Mason.
+They never touched on the myriad of other, older and more time-tested methods of education like the classical model or the Charlotte Mason Method.
 My professional development was woefully incomplete.

 Since leaving teaching, I have homeschooled myself on how to be a better teacher.
 I read books, listen to audio lectures, watch TED talks, attend conventions, and even participate in a form of peer review with other homeschool moms.